GraniteWMS/GraniteDocs/docs/integration/accpac/integration-jobs.md

 ## Configure

 ### Initial Import

+!!! warning
+    This is V6 functionality - not yet available.

 When you first set up a new site, there will be documents that are partially processed already in Accpac.
 The following document types now support setting an initial ActionQty: